How do I simulate TA/GC cloning in SnapGene?

 Simulate Cloning in the Forward and Reverse Orientations

-Click Clone to create the new plasmid sequence.
+Click Clone to create both product sequences.

 Select a "product" file and switch to "History" view to see all steps simulated during the TA or GC cloning procedure.